When it comes to debate techniques to win debates no matter what, Ben Shapiro is a great guy to learn from.

 - #1.
 Get Under Your Opponent’s Skin

 - #3.
-Convey Authority by Talking Like You’re Gospel
+Con With The Confidence Game: Talk Like You’re Gospel

 - #4.
 Ridicule Your Opponent

 - #5.
-Use (Or bend) Data & Statistics to Increase Your authority
+Use (Or bend) Science to Inflate Your Authority

 - #9.
 Frame The Interaction (the way it serves you)